 The Group has a material leasing in respect of property occupied by the Group.
-Leasing arrangements and the impact of adopting IFRS 16 are detailed in sections A.4.2 and D.10, with further information provided in note 14 to the financial statements.
+Leasing arrangements are detailed in section A.4.2, with further information provided in note 14 to the financial statements.

 D.1.10 Changes made to recognition and valuation bases and estimations during the reporting period